jumpinjackie/mapguide/MgDev/nuget/api-desktop-readme.txt

  MgdPlatform.Initialize("<path-to>\\Platform.ini");

-Before you can use most parts of the MapGuide API.
+before you can use most parts of the MapGuide API.

 ======= CHANGELOG ==========